I believe in the importance of charity at Christmastime. I enjoy sharing ideas for giving to others over the holidays.

 If you would like to donate some new unopened toys to Toys for Tots, just enter your state and county here and it will tell you where the closest drop off locations are.

-8. Bell ringers & Bins
+8. Donate to Bell Ringers and Bins

 We've all seen them.
 The Jolly old Santa's standing outside the store ringing their bells.
 Ok.
 So maybe it's a guy wearing jeans and a plaid shirt standing outside the store ringing the bell.
-What matters is that they're both ringing it for the same reason:
+What matters is that they're both ringing it for the same reason: The Salvation Army.

 The Salvation Army is known worldwide for their charitable work.
 Their mission is to "perform evangelical, social and charitable work and bring the Christian message to the poor, destitute and hungry by meeting both their physical and spiritual needs."
 Which translates to: They feed the poor when no one else can!
 And really, those men stand out in the cold for hours ringing that bell.
 Don't you think they deserve that 63 cents the cashier just handed you?
 Heck, throw in a couple bills while you're at it.
 Whatever you do, don't just walk by and pretend you don't see them.